 Understanding Different Types of Spinal Cord Injuries

-A spinal cord injury refers to any type of harm or damage that affects the spine, or the column of vertebrae, disks and nerves that are responsible for transferring messages between the brain and the body.
+A spinal cord injury refers to any harm or damage that affects the spine, or the column of vertebrae, disks, and nerves that are responsible for transferring messages between the brain and the body.
 The type of spinal cord injury diagnosed after an accident in Fresno can determine the likely symptoms and prognosis for recovery.

 Complete vs. Incomplete Injuries

 Spinal cord injuries are classified as complete or incomplete.
 A complete spinal cord injury results in a total loss of feeling and function below the point of injury (known as paralysis).
-Complete spinal cord injuries are typically irreversible.
+Complete spinal cord injuries are often permanent.
 Incomplete injuries mean that the patient retains some sensory and motor function below the point of injury.

 Levels of Spinal Cord Damage